-Cisco Systems may be falling behind in the race to hybrid cloud pending VMware’s acquisition of VeloCloud.
+Cisco Systems may be falling behind in the race to the cloud pending VMware’s acquisition of VeloCloud.
 The traditionally hardware-focused technology giant is now facing direct competition in the networking space from VMware, a leader in cloud infrastructure and virtualization tech, and VeloCloud, a leading SD-WAN startup.
 VMware recently announced their acquisition of VeloCloud as part of a strategy to enhance the company’s Network Functions Virtualization (NFV) and overall networking solutions.

 The exact purchase amount has not been released, nor is the acquisition strategy fully mapped.
 What is clear about this acquisition is that the transition to a cloud-focused business model is still going strong, in light of other acquisitions such as Mitel/ShoreTel and Cisco/BroadSoft.
 The changes in the market are hitting fast and strong now in Q4 as businesses are gearing up for 2018.